-In some markets, competitors have adjusted their pricing to reflect recent medical cost trend experience as well as the implication of rate review rules, new benefit changes and fees from Health Reform Legislation.
 The intensity of commercial pricing competition depends on local market conditions and competitive dynamics.
-Generally, the industry has experienced lower medical costs trends due to moderated utilization, which has impacted pricing trends.
-Conversely, carriers have generally reflected the 2014 Industry Tax and Reinsurance Programs (together, ACA Fees) in their pricing.

-We experienced an intensely competitive period of early renewals for commercial business, where many small group customers, with policies that would typically have renewed in early 2014, renewed early to avoid community rating and ACA related price increases.
-Additionally, we have seen intensified competitive pricing in several local markets recently, including for small group customers in a large market for us.
-If this trend continues, we could see further declines in risk-based membership.
+Health plans have generally reflected the 2014 Industry Tax and Reinsurance Programs (together, ACA Fees) in their pricing.
+Conversely, the industry has experienced lower medical cost trends due to moderated utilization, which has impacted pricing trends.
+We have seen intensified competitive pricing in several local markets recently, including for small group customers in a large market for us.
+If these trends continue, we could see further declines in commercial, off exchange risk-based membership.